NVIDIA-Merlin/models/README.md

 **[RecSys models zoo](https://nvidia-merlin.github.io/models/main/models_overview.html)** - We provide a high-level API for classic and state-of-the-art deep learning architectures for recommender models.
 That includes Retrieval (e.g. Matrix Factorization, Two tower, YouTube DNN, ..) and Ranking (e.g. DLRM, DCN-v2, DeepFM, ...) models.

-**Building blocks** - Merlin Models is build based on reusable building blocks.
-That makes it easy to combine those blocks to define new architectures.
-We have model definition building blocks (MLP layers, Factorization Layers, input blocks, negative samplers, loss functions), training models (data loaders from Parquet files) and evaluation (e.g. ranking metrics).
+**Building blocks** - Within Merlin Models, recommender models are built based on reusable building blocks, making it easy to combine those blocks to define new architectures.
+It provides model definition blocks (MLP layers, Factorization Layers, input blocks, negative samplers, loss functions), training models (data loaders from Parquet files) and evaluation (e.g. ranking metrics).

 **Integration with Merlin platform** - Merlin Models is deeply integrated with the other Merlin components, for example with NVTabular for pre-processing and Merlin Systems for inference, making it straightforward to build performant end-to-end recsys pipelines.